-It is okay if the children read the book easily, this will build their confidence and give them the opportunity to enjoy the story instead of spending the time decoding decode a word more than once if it appears more than once to encourage sight recognition of words.
-Challenge them and encourage them not At the end ask them whether they enjoyed the story and why.
+It is okay if the children read the book easily, this will build their confidence and give them the opportunity to enjoy the story instead of spending the time decoding a word more than once if it appears more than once to encourage sight recognition of words.
+Challenge them and encourage them to try using pictures to help them.
+At the end ask them whether they enjoyed the story and why and why.